liferay/liferay-docs/develop/tutorials/articles/130-service-builder/02-service-builder-persistence/01-defining-an-object-relational-map-with-service-builder/02-defining-global-service-information.markdown

 ![Figure 1: This is the Service Builder form from the Bookmarks application's `service.xml`.](../../../../images/service-builder-main-form.png)

 The package path specifies the package in which the service and persistence classes are generated.
-The package path defined above ensures that the `*-api` module's service classes are generated in the `com.liferay.bookmarks` package.
+The package path for Bookmarks ensures that the `*-api` module's service classes are generated in the `com.liferay.bookmarks` package.
 The persistence classes are generated in a package of the same name in the `*-service` module.
-For examples, examine the Bookmarks application's [bookmarks-api](https://github.com/liferay/liferay-portal/tree/master/modules/apps/collaboration/bookmarks/bookmarks-api) and [bookmarks-service](https://github.com/liferay/liferay-portal/tree/master/modules/apps/collaboration/bookmarks/bookmarks-service)
+For example, examine the Bookmarks application's [bookmarks-api](https://github.com/liferay/liferay-portal/tree/master/modules/apps/collaboration/bookmarks/bookmarks-api) and [bookmarks-service](https://github.com/liferay/liferay-portal/tree/master/modules/apps/collaboration/bookmarks/bookmarks-service)